The Corporate Secretary’s Guide to Handling Mergers and Acquisitions

 2. Supporting Due Diligence and Records Management

-M&A due diligence requires meticulous review of corporate records, agreements, licences, financial statements, intellectual property, employee contracts and litigation history.
-Corporate secretaries serve as custodians of corporate information and ensure that all documentation is accurate, current and readily accessible.
+M&A due diligence requires meticulous review of corporate records, agreements, licenses, financial statements, intellectual property, employee contracts, and litigation history.
+Corporate secretaries serve as custodians of corporate information.
+They ensure that all documentation is accurate, current, and readily accessible.

 Their ability to identify potential governance gaps or compliance risks allows leadership and legal advisors to negotiate confidently.
 A well-structured due diligence process also builds trust between buyer and seller, accelerating deal completion.